Milwaukee Bridge / Grayland Station

 Timeline

-Construction, which is being done by IHC Construction Companies of Elgin, began in 2021 and is expected to be complete at the end of 2024.
-Work on the Grayland Station will continue to Spring 2025.
+Construction, which is being done by IHC Construction Companies of Elgin, began in 2021.
+Unforeseen delays have impacted the completion of the warming houses and work on the Grayland Station is estimated to continue to Summer 2025.